101 Tips in Selling Your Comic Book Collection Correctly 2020

 Cheaper customers generally prefer to dig in the boxes & pickier customers generally don’t want to dig.

-17. Hire a professional appraiser
+11. Hire a professional appraiser to grade your comic books

 This is a good move less than 1% of the time because the value added to the collection is not cost effective.
 On 5 figure & up amazing collections that are not being sold anytime soon, this can be a smart move especially if for insurance purposes.
 Because of fraud, insurance companies will often insist, or at a minimum discount your monthly charge if an expert performs a certified appraisal.
 If you are planning on selling your collection, paying for a professional appraiser is a bad choice.
 This is true because the appraiser needs to have a vested interest in the collection.
 A comic book is only worth what someone is willing to pay.
 The people who do not buy/sell comics but who do certified appraisals are usually not highly knowledgeable about comic books people.
 In addition trends emerge & change weekly especially in modern comic books.
 Additionally many price guides have messed up prices because they are not updated properly & the teams behind them are small & overwhelmed.